MetaCOG: A Hierarchical Probabilistic Model for Learning Meta-Cognitive Visual Representations

 \section{Abstract}

-Humans not only form representations about the world based on what we see, but also learn \textit{meta-cognitive} representations about how our own vision works.
-This enables us to recognize when our vision is unreliable (e.g., when we realize that we are experiencing a visual illusion) and enables us tp question what we see.
-Inspired by this human capacity, we present MetaCOG: a model that increases the robustness of object detectors by learning representations of their reliability, and does so without feedback.
-Specifically, MetaCOG is a hierarchical probabilistic model that expresses a joint distribution over the objects in a 3D scene and the outputs produced by a detector.
-When paired with an off-the-shelf object detector, MetaCOG takes detections as input and infers the detector’s tendencies to miss objects of certain categories and to hallucinate objects that are not actually present, all without access to ground-truth object labels.
-When paired with three modern neural object detectors, MetaCOG learns useful and accurate \textit{meta-cognitive representations}, resulting in improved performance on the detection task.
+Humans not only form representations about the world based on what we see, but we also learn \textit{meta-cognitive representations} about how our own vision works.
+This enables us to question what we see and to sometimes recognize when our vision is unreliable (e.g., when we realize that we are experiencing a visual illusion).
+Inspired by this human capacity, we present MetaCOG: a hierarchical probabilistic model that uses principles of object permanence in order to form beliefs about the kinds of errors that an object detector makes.
+MetaCOG takes detections as input and jointly infers 1) the objects present in a 3D scene and 2) a meta-cognitive representation of the detector’s tendency to miss certain categories of objects and to hallucinate others that are not actually present.
+MetaCOG thereby expresses a joint distribution over the objects in a scene and the outputs produced by a detector, all without access to ground-truth object labels.
+Paired with three modern neural object detectors, MetaCOG improves performance on the detection task.
 Additionally, we show that MetaCOG is robust to varying levels of error in the detections.
 Our results are a proof-of-concept for a novel approach to the problem of correcting a faulty vision system's errors.
-The model code, datasets, results, and demos are available: \url{https://osf.io/8b9qt/?view_only=8c1b1c412c6b4e1697e3c7859be2fce6}.
+Model code, datasets, results, and demos are available: \url{https://osf.io/8b9qt/?view_only=8c1b1c412c6b4e1697e3c7859be2fce6}.